Bougeant/Age_of_the_Universe/README.md

 - Distance measures in cosmology, David W. Hogg: https://arxiv.org/pdf/astro-ph/9905116.pdf

-- Thank you to Zoni Nation who worked on a [similar project using Galaxy data](https://github.com/zonination/galaxies) for giving me the inspiration
+- Thank you to Zoni Nation who worked on a [similar project using Galaxy data](https://github.com/zonination/galaxies) for giving me the inspiration for this project